cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/sitesMap.md

 ![sitesMap]( /images/ui/widgets/sitesMap.png )

-Color of the site marker on the map indicates site health.
-It is derived from status of deployments attached to the site.
+The color of the site marker on the map indicates the site's health.
+It is derived from the status of the deployments attached to the site.

-After clicking on site marker on the map, user can see popup with site details.
+After clicking the site marker on the map, the user is presented with a popup with the status breakdown of the deployments assigned with the site.

 ![sitesMap]( /images/ui/widgets/sitesMap_siteDetails.png )

 Site details contain information about deployments' statuses, indicated as follows:

-* **Green** - number of deployments with all nodes successfully started,
+* **Green** - the number of deployments with all nodes successfully started.
-* **Yellow** - number of deployments in which active workflow execution is performed,
+* **Yellow** - the number of deployments in which active workflow execution is performed.
-* **Blue** - number of deployments with non-started nodes,
+* **Blue** - the number of deployments with non-started nodes.
-* **Red** - number of deployments with failed workflow execution.
+* **Red** - the number of deployments with failed workflow execution.

-{{% tip title="Tip" %}}
-If you have problems displaying map, maybe you need to change map provider.
-Check [this page]({{< relref "working_with/console/advanced-configuration.md" >}}) for more information.
-{{% /tip %}}

 #### Widget Settings